cwrc/DEPRECATED-CWRC-Writer/README.md

 1 = XML
 2 = RDF

-1. Allow Overlap.
+#### Allow Overlap
 The default is to disallow overlapping annotations.
 This can be overridden by a `cw:allowOverlap` setting in the RDF:

 ```
 <rdf:Description rdf:about="http://localhost:8080/editor/documents/null">